ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 ---
-title: "Tutorial - Using Cyberduck with my web hosting plan"
+title: "Tutorial - Using Cyberduck with a web hosting plan"
 excerpt: "Find out how to use the Cyberduck application to connect to your OVHcloud web hosting plan"
-updated: 2024-02-26
+updated: 2024-02-28
 ---

 ## Objective

-Available on macOS and Windows, Cyberduck is an open-source file transfer application.
+Available for macOS and Windows, Cyberduck is an open-source file transfer application.
 You can use it to log in to your web hosting plan’s FTP storage space (using FTP or SFTP protocol).

 To download Cyberduck, go to the [official website](https://cyberduck.io/) of the application.